 The roof was originally supported by pillars, but this was changed during the reign of Richard II (1377 – 1399) to the hammer-beam roof which looks like an inverted ship's keel.

-From the Westminster Hall, visitors enter St. Stephen’s Hall via the steps at the end of the hall, which then leads to the Central lobby.
+From Westminster Hall, visitors enter St. Stephen’s Hall via the steps at the end of the hall.

 The Victoria Tower consists of twelve floors, which on its completion in 1858 was the tallest secular building in the world.
 It is used as an archive containing over three million Parliamentary records dating back to 1497.